nubunto/tts/README.md

 # TTS, from Google Translate

-Go API for converting Text to Speech.
+Google Translate API wrapper in Go for converting Text to Speech.

 ## Example